I. Introduction

 Device architecture in AO

-Devices are not fixed; they can be added or upgraded.
 Each node can choose which devices to support based on hardware or specific use cases.
 This flexibility enables nodes to contribute compute or storage in ways best suited to their resources.

 This diversity allows AO to scale without enforcing a single compute model.

-VI.
-Preloaded devices in HyperBEAM
+V. Preloaded devices in HyperBEAM

 HyperBEAM ships with over 20 devices.
 Here are some of the most common:

-- ~meta@1.0 — Configures node identity, ports, and device list
+- ~meta@1.0: Configures node identity, ports, and device list.

-- ~relay@1.0 — Handles cross-node message transport
+- ~relay@1.0: Handles cross-node message transport or HTTP endpoints.

-- ~snp@1.0 — Provides TEE (Trusted Execution Environment) proofs
+- ~snp@1.0: Provides TEE (Trusted Execution Environment) proofs

-- ~p4@1.0 — Resells hardware compute cycles with pricing and ledger hooks
+- ~p4@1.0: Resells hardware compute cycles with pricing and ledger hooks

 Each device is modular and can be replaced, extended, or composed to build custom compute environments.

-VII.
+VI.
 Developer resources

 See the open source repo and supporting developer docs below.

-VIII.
+VII.
 Conclusion

 HyperBEAM is the foundation of decentralized compute in the AO ecosystem.
 It replaces centralized APIs, rigid virtual machines, and global consensus with a message-based execution model that runs over standard HTTP.